damiano-uccheddu/Reproducibility-Files-Uccheddu-et-al-2022/README.md

 # Notes:
 - The do-file contained in the folder "0.
 Master do-file" contains the commands to create all the datasets and run the analysis.
 - The do-file contained in the folder "1.
 Dataset Creation" contains the commands to create the datasets
 - The do-file contained in the folder "2.
-Data Cleaning (General)" reshapes the datasets and merge SHARE wave 3, SHARE wave 7, and the SHARE job episodes panel dataset.
+Data Cleaning (General)" reshapes the datasets and merges SHARE wave 3, SHARE wave 7, and the SHARE job episodes panel dataset.
 - The do-file contained in the folder "3.
 Data Cleaning (MCSQA)" prepares the datasets for the sequence analysis to be done with R
 - The .R file contained in the folder "4.1 Data Analysis (MCSQA)" performs the sequence and cluster analysis in R
-- The do-file contained in the folder "4.2 Data Analysis (Chronograms)" produce the Figures 1 and 2.
+- The do-file contained in the folder "4.2 Data Analysis (Chronograms)" produces Figures 1 and 2.
 - The do-file contained in the folder "5.
-Data Analysis (Main)" produces the remaining tables and figure (from descriptive statistics and regression analyses)
+Data Analysis (Main)" produces the remaining tables and figures (from descriptive statistics and regression analyses)